b-jesch/skin.estuary.modv2/README.md

 ### 3.4.2+matrix ###
 - .3
   * Fix wrong viewtype labels
   * some more improvements on tvshow widgets
+  * Exclude actors list from autoclose on player OSD

 - .2